ryanjhogan/Ghostwriter/README.md

-eBook Builder
+#eBook Builder
-CSE 383 - Miami University
+###CSE 383 - Miami University
-This is a small PHP + JavaScript project that generates short eBooks (EPUB) from user prompts using the OpenAI API.
+-This is a small PHP + JavaScript project that generates short eBooks (EPUB) from user prompts using the OpenAI API.

 ## Features
 - Build EPub formatted files containing a pregenerated and editable story